-- The current legislation on nuisance pavement parking is confusing. - The legal remedies available to tackle nuisance pavement parking are unsatisfactory. - Greater Manchester Police has previously refused a Council request for assistance with enforcement. - Council:

-Awaits with interest the Government's promised response to the public submissions made to the Department of Transport's 'Pavement Parking: Options for Change' consultation, but regrets that this response, promised by 31 March, is now over three months late.

-- Anticipates that the outcome of the consultation will be for government to grant new powers to local authorities to address nuisance pavement parking, rather than imposing an unnecessary blanket ban that will be onerous on residents and costly and difficult for local authorities to enforce. - Council resolves to: - Ask the Chief Executive to write to the Secretary of State for Transport requesting that the Government's response to the consultation now be published as promised. - Ask the responsible Cabinet member to share with members the outcome of the ongoing GM consultation on pavement parking and discuss how it can be implemented in their wards
+- The current legislation on nuisance pavement parking is confusing. - The legal remedies available to tackle nuisance pavement parking are unsatisfactory. - Greater Manchester Police has previously refused a Council request for assistance with enforcement. - Council: - Awaits with interest the Government's promised response to the public submissions made to the Department of Transport's 'Pavement Parking: Options for Change' consultation, but regrets that this response, promised by 31 March, is now over three months late. - Anticipates that the outcome of the consultation will be for government to grant new powers to local authorities to address nuisance pavement parking, rather than imposing an unnecessary blanket ban that will be onerous on residents and costly and difficult for local authorities to enforce. - Council resolves to: - Ask the Chief Executive to write to the Secretary of State for Transport requesting that the Government's response to the consultation now be published as promised. - Ask the responsible Cabinet member to share with members the outcome of the ongoing GM consultation on pavement parking and discuss how it can be implemented in their wards

+Councillor Williams spoke on the amendment.
 Councillor S Bashforth spoke on the amendment.
 Councillor C Gloster spoke on the amendment.
 Councillor Murphy spoke on the amendment.

-ON being put to the vote, XX votes were cast in FAVOUR of the AMENDMENT and XXX votes were cast AGAINST with xxx ABSTENTIONS.
-The AMENDEMNT was therefore CARRIED.
+ON being put to the vote the AMENDMENT was CARRIED.

-On being put to the vote, xx votes were cast in FAVOUR of the SUBSTANTIVE MOTION and xx votes were cast AGAINST with xx ABSENTIONS.
-The SUBSTANTIVE MOTION was therefore CARRIED.
+On being put to the vote the SUBSTANTIVE MOTION was therefore CARRIED.